dzekelid/links/_listings/stripe/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/links/master/_listings/stripe/accounts-account-login-links-post.md
-- name: Stripe Add Account Login Links
+- name: Stripe Add Accounts Account Login Links
   description: Creates a single-use login link for an Express account to access their
     Stripe dashboard.You may only create login links for Express accounts connected to your platform.